signal-intrusion/pwa-presentation/pwa-presentation.md

-What else can we do?
+What else can we do with _Service Workers_?

 - We can also handle **push notifications**.
 - Sync changes when online access is restored.
-- fetch data a user might need in the background.
+- Precache data a user might need in the future in the background.
+- Background data synchronization
+- Receiving updates to services like geolocation or gyroscope
+- Sharing data across web pages
+- Client-side compiling and dependency management for dev purposes